 - New or unusual headache

-The health and safety of our patients and caregivers are our top priorities.
-These restrictions will be in place until COVID-19 transmission is no longer a threat to our community, or until guidance from public health authorities changes.
+The health and safety of our patients and caregivers is our top priority.
+These restrictions are subject to change based on respiratory viral transmission in the community, or until guidance from public health authorities changes.